viriciti/mongo-live-server/README.md

 	# Which MongoDB collections / Mongoose models should updates be served from?
 	# Needs at least one item.
 	watches: [
 		# path (required).
-Serve data for this collection/model over a socket connection on ws://[host][:port]/[path]/live
+		# Serve data for this collection/model over a socket connection
+		# Address is ws://[host][:port]/[path]/live
 		path:             "pets"

 		# collection/model (required).
-Serve data for this collection or model, depending on `useMongoose` setting.
+		# Serve data for this MongoDB collection or Mongoose model.
+		# either
 		collection:       "pets"
+		# or
+		model:            "Pet"

 		# identityKey (optional).
 Default: "identity"
-		# The field that is used for ACL in the aggregation pipeline of the change stream. (see `getAllowed`)
+		# The field that is used for ACL in the aggregation pipeline of the change stream.
+		# see `getAllowed`
 		identityKey:      "identity"

 		# Non-readable fields. (optional)
 		blacklistFields: ["bankAcct"]
 	]

 	# Header name or query parameter for sending along user id (optional).
-Default: "user-id"
+	# Default: "user-id"
 	userIdentityKey: "user-id"

 	# Asynchronous function for filtering requested ids (optional)
-	# Depending on `identityKey`, `ids` array can be a unique field like "identity" or shared field like "role".
+	# `ids` array can be a unique field like "identity" or shared field like "role".
+	# This depends on `identityKey`
 	# Example:
 	getAllowed: ({ ids, userIdentity }, cb) ->